 Other Credit Facilities.
 The Company has other credit facilities that support: (i) the working capital requirements of its foreign operations, and (ii) certain letter of credit issuances.
-As of both March 31, 2019 and December 31, 2018, there were no borrowings under the Company's other credit facilities.
+As of June 30, 2019, outstanding borrowings under the Company's other credit facilities totaled approximately \$1.4 million and accrued interest at a weighted average rate of 4.7%, and as of December 31, 2018, there were no outstanding borrowings.
 Additionally, the Company has a credit facility under which it may issue up to \$50.0 million of performance standby letters of credit.
-As of both March 31, 2019 and December 31, 2018, letters of credit issued under this facility totaled \$40.2 million, and accrued fees at 0.50% and 0.75%, respectively, per annum.
+As of both June 30, 2019 and December 31, 2018, letters of credit issued under this facility totaled \$40.2 million, and accrued fees at 0.65% and 0.75%, respectively, per annum.